Home learning packs will be sent out with children on Friday 20th March. In these packs you will have:

 The teacher in Robins is Mrs Taylor

-Our PE days are Wednesday and Friday.
-We kindly ask that long hair is tied back and earrings are removed on these days.
+Our PE days are Tuesday and Wednesday.
+We kindly ask that long hair is tied back and earrings are removed or taped on these days.

 Please make sure your child has the appropriate clothing and footwear in school for these days.

 For updates on our woodland walk and to see some of the fun things we do in the woods, take a look at the woodland walk page on the website (at the bottom of this page).

 Our star writer this week is...